45 Years Ago: How the Smash Hit ‘My Sharona’ Doomed the Knack

 The Los Angeles music scene of the late '70s was overflowing with energy, attitude and great bands.
 Things were moving fast, and by 1978, the landscape of punk outfits like the Germs, the Bags and the Weirdos was starting to give way to the likes of the Plimsouls, the Beat and the Knack.

 In the early part of the decade, guitarist and singer Doug Fieger fronted a band called Sky that recorded two albums for RCA.
 Those albums went nowhere, and by 1974, the group had fallen apart.
 While his former bandmates moved back home to Detroit, Fieger decided to stay in Los Angeles.
 Over the next few years, he would meet like minded, seasoned musicians who would become the Knack – including drummer Bruce Gary, bassist Prescott Niles and guitarist Berton Averre.
 In 1977, Fieger decided to record some new music and called them in to lend a hand.
-Those demos failed to gain ground, but with the players in place, the Knack were born.
+Those demos failed to gain ground, but with the players in place, the Knack was born.

 Throughout 1978, the Knack endlessly played the L.A. club scene, with triumphant residences at the Whisky and the Troubadour.
 Eventually, record companies came calling.
 "I was aware of them, as everybody else in L.A. was," said producer Mike Chapman in the documentary Getting the Knack, "because there was lines of kids around the block to go see them at their shows."
 The large fan base they had built up happened to include people like Tom Petty, Stephen Stills and Bruce Springsteen, all of whom would jam with the Knack at the Troubadour.
 "Bruce Springsteen gets up onstage with us on a Friday night, and on Monday, we have 14 record offers," Fieger memorably quipped.